- Register for the Challenge

 - Fill out an introductory survey that will be emailed to you once you register.

-- Implement or expand a minimum of five of the food saving practices listed below in your restaurant for at least 30 days.
+- Implement or expand a minimum of five (5) of the food saving practices listed below in your restaurant.
 You may include practices that you used prior to the Challenge, but at least one new practice must be adopted for the Challenge.

 Food Saving Practices